Second Battle of Fort Sumter: Battle

 After the devastating bombardment, both Major General Quincy A. Gillmore and Rear Admiral John A. Dahlgren, now commanding the South Atlantic Blockading Squadron, determined to launch a boat assault on Fort Sumter for the night of September 8–9, 1863.
 Cooperation between the Army and Navy was poor.
 Dahlgren refused to place his sailors and marines under the command of an army officer, so two flotillas set out towards Fort Sumter that night.
 The army flotilla was detained off Morris Island by the low tide.
 By the time they could proceed, the navy assault had already been defeated and the army flotilla returned to shore.

 The navy's assault involved 400 sailors and marines in 25 boats.
 The operation was a fiasco from beginning to end.
 Poor reconnaissance, planning and communication all characterized the operation.
 Commander Thomas H. Stevens, Jr., commanding the monitor Patapsco, was placed in charge of the assault.
 When Commander Stevens protested that he "knew nothing of [the assault's] organization " and "made some remonstrances on this grounds and others."
 Dahlgren replied "There is nothing but a corporal's guard [about 6–10 men] in the fort, and all we have to do is go and take possession."
 This underestimation of the Confederate forces on Dahlgren's part may explain why he was hostile to a joint operation wishing to reserve the credit for the victory to the navy.
 Fewer than half of the boats landed.
 Most of the boats that did land landed on the right flank or right gorge angle, rather than on the gorge where there was a passable breach.
 The Union sailors and marines who did land could not scale the wall.
-The Confederates fired upon the landing party and as well as throwing hand grenades and loose bricks.
+The Confederates fired upon the landing party as well as throwing hand grenades and loose bricks.
 The men in the boats that had not landed fired muskets and revolvers blindly at the fort, endangering the landing party more than the garrison.
 The landing party took shelter in shell holes in the wall of the fort.
 In response to a signal rocket fired by the garrison, Fort Johnson and the Confederate warship CSS Chicora opened fire upon the boats and landing party.
 The boats that could withdraw withdrew, and the landing party surrendered.
 The Union casualties were 8 killed, 19 wounded, and 105 captured (including 15 of the wounded).
 The Confederates did not suffer any casualties in the assault.